Minimax Linear Regulator Problems for Positive Systems: CONCLUSIONS

-where $x(t)$ represents the vector of $n$-dimensional state variables at time $t$, $u(t)\in U$ the $m$-dimensional control variable vector at time $t$ and $\omega(t) \in \Omega$ the $l$-dimensional disturbance at time $t$, $U$ is the control constrained set, $W$ the disturbance set and $T \in \mathbb{R}_{+}$ is the terminal time or time horizon.
-The system~\eqref{cont_dyn_aux} represents the $n$ first-order differential equations
+where $T\in \mathbb R_+$ is the terminal time horizon, $x(t)$ represents the vector of $n-$dimensional state variables at time $t$, $u(t)\in U$ the $m-$dimensional control variable vector at time $t$, $v(t)\in \Omega$ the $c-$dimensional disturbance at time $t$.
+The sets $U$, $\Omega$ are, respectively, the control and disturbance constrained sets and are both compact.
+Both the control and disturbance policies are chosen depending on the current position $(t, x(t))$.
+Consider a differential game governed by the differential equation~\eqref{11.1}, where the control player tries to minimize the cost